top of page

 ADHD-Certified Educator (ADHD-CE)

-Mary has lived experience as a person with ADHD, is the daughter of an Autistic parent and is a parent herself.
+Mary is the owner and clinical director of The Neurodiversity Family Centre and has lived experience as a person with ADHD, is the daughter of an Autistic parent and is a parent to a neurodiverse child.

-Mary has worked for over 10 years as a school counsellor and for over five years with youth-at-risk for Victoria's Youth Empowerment Society at the teen drop in centre, youth Detox and youth shelter.
-Mary's goal is to educate youth and the adults who care for them about Neurodiversity Affirming practices and sharing the lived experience of a Neurodivergent person.
+Mary's goal is to educate youth and the adults who care for them about Neurodiversity Affirming practices and sharing her lived experience as a Neurodivergent person.
 She uses a strength-based approach in her practice to highlight the gifts of every individual while helping them achieve their definition of success.

 CONSULTING

-$175 (Including GST)
+$180 (Including GST)

 Mary can provide consulting services on the following topics: